The David of Michelangelo & Much More. A day with the Divine One

 The drunken God holds a goblet of wine in his right hand.
 With the left hand, he holds grapes that a little satyr next to him is trying to taste.
 The details of the satyr were so realistic that the artwork was widely appreciated by all the artists of that time.
 With the same left hand, he also carries a skin of tiger (or leopard), Bacchus’s favorite animals, to symbolize the liberation of the soul from the human earthly condition.

-Michelangelo’s David and the Galleria dell’ Accademia
+The David of Michelangelo and the Galleria dell’ Accademia

 The last stage of the tour was the most anticipated.
 At the end of the corridor of the Galleria dell’ Accademia I would have seen David again.